bjorobinson/Sparta-JSON-Parsing/README.md

 3.  must, in each of these rows, contain a first and second name, both of which are strings
 4.  must, in each of these rows, contain an array of 3 emails, all of which are valid emails
 5.  must, in each of these rows, contain a nested hash address, which contains a country and city, both of which are strings

+## Installation
+Clone the repository using the command into a chosen directory:

+`git clone git@github.com:bjorobinson/Sparta-JSON-Parsing.git`

+Download all dependencies by running the commands:

+`gem install json`

+`gem install rspec`

+To run the tests, in the chosen directory, run the command:

+`rspec`